 EVIDENCE TO DATE

 A 2018-2020 pilot study conducted in the Tuba City and Chinle communities showed that Asdzáán Be’eena’ improves parent-child relationship quality and communication.
-The program also increases girls cultural knowledge and connection, self-efficacy, social support, and sexual health knowledge while also decreasing depression, anxiety and attention problems.
+The program also increased girls cultural knowledge and connection, self-efficacy, social support, and sexual health knowledge while also decreasing depression, anxiety and attention problems.
 In caregivers, Asdzáán Be’eena’ was shown to improve social support and parenting self-efficacy.

 With funding from the federal Administration for Children and Families, the Asdzáán Be’eena’ program is currently being evaluated in two Navajo communities through a rigorous 3-year trial to assess its effectiveness.